 Extreme Bus Makeover arrives at MISShare

-“We are extremely happy to make over the exterior of the Lantz’s bus this off-season and present them with a new paint scheme for the 2013 racing season,” MIS President Roger Curtis said.
-“Our Maintenance Department enjoys painting the bus during the winter months and it is fun to see the excitement on the fan’s face when the bus is returned.
-But the best part is all the money benefits MIS Cares and the charities it supports.”
+“The concept started as a spur-of-the-moment idea during camper lineup one year,” MIS President Roger Curtis said.
+“Our Maintenance Department enjoys painting the bus during the winter months and we couldn’t wait for Schneider to bring his bus so we can begin working.
+But the best part is all money benefits MIS Cares and the charities it supports.”

 2.4.2020Valentine’s Day is fast approaching, and Michigan International Speedway has created a special sweetheart ticket package.

 1.31.2020Michigan native Erik Jones and Michigan International Speedway have partnered to create a special ticket package for the hometown driver that includes an opportunity to give back to the community.